Updated May 2023

 And there you have it!
 Some of the top challenges electricians face while on house calls, and a little taste of what to expect after you've finished your training and head out into the field.

-Looking for a reputable electrician pre-apprenticeship program in Toronto?
+Looking for a reputable electrician pre-apprenticeship program?

 Consider the 24-week pre-apprenticeship electrical training at Herzing College.
 An admissions advisor can assess your goals, answer your questions, and help you determine if the program is a good fit for you.